Your support and contributions will enable us to meet our goals and improve conditions. Your generous donation will fund our mission.

 2022 - Olive & Eunice Toussaint Foundation Educational Pier/Observation Deck is finished

-September 2022 - Ribbon Cutting and officially completed
+September 2022 - Ribbon Cutting

 St. Alphonsus Parish - Greendale